buedaswag/articles/Value_Stream_Mapping_Workshop_at_Relex_Session_2.md

 * **Extra Processes:** Additional steps or processes that add effort and time without contributing value to the output.
 * **Extra Features:** Features or enhancements not required by the organization or customer, often leading to unnecessary complexity.
 * **Task Switching:** People assigned to multiple projects and value streams waste time in context switching and managing dependencies between projects
+* **Handoffs:** Loss of information and/or time during transitions or exchanges between different teams or stages in the process.
 * **Waiting:** Any delays between work requiring resources to wait until they can complete the current work.
 Increase cycle time and prevent value from being created.
 Waiting often happens in handoffs, for example, when waiting for someone to grant us access to a company service.
 * **Defects:** Errors, omissions, or unclear requirements that create waste due to the need for rework, fixes, or clarification.
 * **Non-Utilized Talent:** Underutilization of team members' skills and knowledge, leading to inefficiency and missed opportunities for improvement.
 * **Nonstandard or Manual Work:** Reliance on ad-hoc, manual processes that could be automated or standardized, leading to inefficiencies and dull and boring work.
-* **Handoffs:** Loss of information and/or time during transitions or exchanges between different teams or stages in the process.
 * **Heroics:** Situations where extraordinary effort is required to meet objectives, often indicative of underlying process inefficiencies or unrealistic expectations.

 For each type of waste, I could have included a specific example from our team’s work.
 However, it is valuable to let the team identify the waste themselves in our value stream, together with the fact that we are looking at a specific deployment that we did.
 This keeps the discussion focused on a concrete example and away from hypothetical scenarios.

 ## Key Discussion Points

 * Look at the Value Stream Map we made in session 1, try to find the different types of waste in the map, and identify which type of waste it is.
 Is this a Defect?
 A Handoff?
-Annotate the waste in a copy of the map (circle it in pencil and write what type of waste it is).
+Annotate the waste in the map (circle it in pencil and write what type of waste it is).
 * Talk about the most annoying waste.
 Talk about what we think could be our constraint.
 Perform dot voting to come up with a prioritization.
 Write the most important waste in some cards and prioritize them.

 This was inspired from [Paula Thrasher's presentaion at the 2020 DevOps Enterprise Summit](https://videos.itrevolution.com/watch/466912411/)